markround/nkp-cluster-cleaner/README.md

 |`--redis-host` | TEXT     | Redis host (default: redis) |
 |`--redis-port` | INTEGER  | Redis port (default: 6379)  |
 |`--redis-db`   | INTEGER  | Redis database number (default: 0) |

-#### Disabling Analytics

-You can pass the argument `--no-analytics` to the `serve` command, and it will disable the analytics components (including links in the Web UI) and will not attempt to connect to any Redis/Valkey instance.

 #### Prometheus Metrics
 Prometheus metrics for all collected analytics data is exposed under the `/metrics` endpoint.
 A ServiceMonitor can be created using the Helm chart for automatic discovery and incorporation of data into the Prometheus stack used by NKP.